lukoshkin/highlight-whitespace/README.md

    `match`, `2match`, `3match`).
 Better not to occupy them, if one can achieve the same goals with `matchadd`.

-1. Trailing whitespace in markdown files is not a bad thing but sometimes is a necessity.
+1. Trailing whitespace in markdown files is not a bad thing and sometimes is a necessity.
 Thus, more mild colors than red should be used.

+1. Though the topic of Lua in Neovim is trending and may seem overhyped in some aspects, the fact that it is a Lua plugin is convenient for those who are not familiar with VimL and definitely handy for Lua programmers.
+Note there is also a Vimscript version on a separate branch for plugin managers that do not treat Lua code.

 1. Don't do that.
 I was not going to create a new plugin, though I ended up writing it.
 Googling _trailing whitespace vim_ terminated on [the first link